American Standard Version: History

 The Revised Version New Testament was published in 1881, the Old Testament in 1885, and the Apocrypha in 1894, after which the British team disbanded.
 Unauthorized copies of the RV then appeared in the US, having the American team suggestions in the main text.
 This was possible because while the RV in the UK held a Crown copyright as a product of the University Presses of Oxford and Cambridge, this protection did not extend to the US where the text was not separately copyrighted.
 In 1898, Oxford and Cambridge Universities published their editions of the RV with some American suggestions included.
 However, these suggestions were reduced in number from those in the appendixes.
 Some of the Americanized editions by Oxford and Cambridge Universities had the title of "American Revised Version" on the cover of their spines.
 Some of Thomas Nelson's editions of the American Standard Version Holy Bible included the Apocrypha of the Revised Version.
 The Revised Version of 1885 and the American Standard Version of 1901 are among the Bible versions authorized to be used in services of the Episcopal Church and the Church of England.

-In 1901, after the 15-year deferral agreement between the American and British Revisers expired, the Revised Version, Standard American Edition (ASV) was published by Thomas Nelson & Sons.
-It was copyrighted in North America to conserve the ASV text.
-In 1928, the International Council of Religious Education (the body that later merged with the Federal Council of Churches to form the National Council of Churches) acquired the copyright from Nelson and renewed it the following year.
-By the time the ASV copyright expired in 1957, interest in this translation had waned in favor of more recent versions, so textual corruption never became the issue with the ASV that it was with the RV.

-The language of the ASV intentionally retained the King James Version's Elizabethan English.
-It was often printed using lower quality paper and binding, and was perceived to be excessively literal.
-It never achieved wide popularity, apart from some Protestant seminaries.
-The King James Version would remain the primary choice for American Protestant Christians and laypeople until the publication of the Revised Standard Version in 1952.
+The American Standard Version entered the public domain on January 1, 1957 upon expiration of its copyright.

 Features

-There were two rationales for the ASV.
-One was to circumvent the unauthorized editions of the RV that had been circulating in the US.
-The other reason was to incorporate more suggestions from the American translators, since the British team used only a subset of those, even in their 1898 edition.
-While many of the American scholars' preferences were based on the differences between American and British English, others were based on differing scholarship.
-Consequently, some changes to the KJV text in the ASV were not made in the RV.